GAMR1520/GAMR1520/_references/compound-statements.md

 ---

 Essentially, compound statements define blocks of code that should be executed in particular ways or under certain circumstances.
+They are used for conditional statements, loops, function and class definitions, context managers and error handling.

 Compound statements are made up of `clauses`.
 Clauses have a `header` and an indented code block.